Tampa, Florida: Economy

-Finance, retail, healthcare, insurance, shipping by air and sea, national defense, professional sports, tourism, and real estate all play vital roles in the area's economy.
-Hillsborough County alone has an estimated 740,000 employees, a figure which is projected to increase to 922,000 by 2015.
+The Tampa metropolitan area's economy includes major industries such as finance, healthcare, insurance, technology, cybersecurity, professional and business services, logistics, maritime and air transportation, national defense, professional sports, tourism, construction and real estate.
+The U.S. Bureau of Labor statistics reports the Tampa-St. Petersburg-Clearwater metro area has approximately 1.56 million jobs in 2026.

 Since the year 2000, Tampa has seen a notable upsurge in high-market demand from consumers, signaling more wealth concentrated in the area.
 In 2021, the U.S. Department of Labor awarded a two-year grant of nearly US$3 million to a program called "Connecting Talent to Careers" led by the Advanced Robotics for Manufacturing Institute and Tooling U-SME to deliver a rapid re-employment program to address a shortage of skilled labor in manufacturing in the region exposed by the COVID-19 pandemic.

+In March 2026, the Florida Senate passed Resolution 1816, recognizing the Tampa Bay area as CyberBay.
+This officially designated the region as a hub for cybersecurity and artificial intelligence innovation.

 Corporations and nonprofits

 Several large corporations, such as banks and telecommunications companies, maintain regional offices in Tampa.
 The largest credit union in Florida, Suncoast Credit Union, is headquartered in Tampa.

 Several Fortune 1000 companies are headquartered in the metropolitan area, including Bloomin' Brands, WellCare, Jabil, TECO Energy, and Raymond James Financial.
 Other companies headquartered in Tampa include Odyssey Marine Exploration, Greenway Health, College Hunks Hauling Junk, Arturo Fuente, J.C.
-Newman Cigar Company, Masonite International, Sykes Enterprises, Cott Corporation, Blue Rock Partners, The Melting Pot, Checkers and Rally's and The Mosaic Company.
+Newman Cigar Company, Masonite International, Sykes Enterprises, Cott Corporation, Blue Rock Partners, The Melting Pot, Checkers and Rally's, Benzer Pharmacy and The Mosaic Company.